loader image

 What is an internal escalation report?

-An internal escalation report should record:
+An internal suspicion report should record:

-• Who raised the concern
+• who raised the concern;

-• Who or what the concern relates to
+• who or what the concern relates to;

-• The reason for suspicion
+• the reason for suspicion;

-• Any documentation or communications that support it
+• any documentation or communications that support it.

 How the two reports differ